10 useful mirrorless camera Features you might not know about

 Point your camera at an animal subject and half-press the shutter button to activate autofocus.
 You should see the camera detecting and tracking the animal’s eye with a focus box.

 Animal Eye Autofocus can really enhance your enjoyment of wildlife photography by ensuring consistently sharp focus, even in tricky shooting conditions such as low light or capturing birds in flight.
-Go out and give it a try!

 2. Pixel Shift Multi Shooting

 Pixel Shift Multi Shooting enhances image resolution and colour accuracy by capturing four or sixteen separate images, each with a slight sensor shift of one pixel.
-You can then combine these images using Sony’s Imaging Edge software to produce a single high-resolution file of 240.8 MP!
+You can then combine these images using Sony’s Imaging Edge software to produce a single high-resolution file of 240.8 MP.

 Imaging Edge is free, and you can download it here.